wattsy74/BumbleGum-Guitars-Configuator-and-Firmware/README.md

 - ✅ 4MB complete firmware package (vs 32MB with --all)
 - ✅ Single-file deployment with CircuitPython runtime included

 ## 🧠 Development Status

 All major roadmap items completed!
-See [ROADMAP.md](./ROADMAP.md) for original development plan.
+See [ROADMAP.md](./ROADMAP.md) for original development plan and v2.4 updates.